yinguobing/head-pose-estimation/README.md

 There are three major steps in the code, listed below.

 1. Face detection.
 I use an face detector in OpenCV which provides a box contains a human face.
-The box is espanded and transformed to a square to suit the need of later step.
+The box is expanded and transformed to a square to suit the need of later step.

 2. Facial landmark detection.
 In this step, a custom trained facial landmark detector based on TensorFlow is responsible for output 68 facial landmarks from face image of step 1.